 Stock Rover actually has a section in the menu called Stock Ratings.
 The ratings cover growth, valuation, efficiency, financial strength, and momentum.
 All are useful and make research easy, but the screenshot above is for the growth rating tab.
 We can see visually, the EPS and sales/revenue growth for the past few years.
 This really does make research easier.

-Before deciding which is the best growth screener for you to use, here are some more growth screeners from the Stock Rover screener library.
+Before deciding which growth screener to use, here are some more high growth stock screeners from the Stock Rover screener library.

 The screenshot above only show some of the growth stock screeners.
 As you can see, you are spoilt for choice.